drshahizan/software-engineering/materials/sec01/mod6.md

 There are several architectural patterns or styles that can be used to design a software system, depending on the specific requirements and constraints of the system being developed.
 Here are some examples of commonly used patterns or styles:

-1. Layered Architecture: This pattern separates the system into layers, where each layer is responsible for a specific set of tasks.
+1.  **Layered Architecture**: This pattern separates the system into layers, where each layer is responsible for a specific set of tasks.
 Typically, there is a presentation layer (user interface), business logic layer, and data access layer.

-2. Model-View-Controller (MVC): This pattern separates an application into three interconnected components: the model (data and business logic), the view (user interface), and the controller (handles user input and manages interactions between the model and the view).
+2.  **Model-View-Controller (MVC)**: This pattern separates an application into three interconnected components: the model (data and business logic), the view (user interface), and the controller (handles user input and manages interactions between the model and the view).

-3. Microservices Architecture: This pattern divides the system into smaller, independent services that can be developed, deployed, and scaled independently.
+3.  **Microservices Architecture**: This pattern divides the system into smaller, independent services that can be developed, deployed, and scaled independently.
 Each service performs a specific task and communicates with other services through lightweight protocols like REST.

-4. Event-Driven Architecture: This pattern is based on the idea that events trigger actions within the system.
+4.  **Event-Driven Architecture**: This pattern is based on the idea that events trigger actions within the system.
 The system is designed to react to events and initiate actions in response to them.

-5. Service-Oriented Architecture (SOA): This pattern breaks the system down into smaller, modular services that communicate with each other through a network.
+5.  **Service-Oriented Architecture (SOA)**: This pattern breaks the system down into smaller, modular services that communicate with each other through a network.
 Each service performs a specific task and can be developed, deployed, and scaled independently.

 6. Domain-Driven Design (DDD): This pattern focuses on the domain model of the system and aims to create a clear and well-defined understanding of the problem domain.
 The system is designed around the domain model, with each component representing a specific aspect of the domain.